 The toolkit contains four sections, including one showcasing real-life examples of people in recovery:

-Join the Voices for Recovery – Presents a snapshot of individuals on different recovery pathways after experiencing a mentaland/or substance use disorder.
+- Join the Voices for Recovery – Presents a snapshot of individuals on different recovery pathways speaking up and reaching out to openly discuss mental and/or substance use disorders.

 Recovery Month continues to thrive because of the support and participation of individuals, communities, and organizations.
 SAMHSA is grateful for your continued dedication to making a difference in the lives of those affected by mental and/or substance use disorders.